MoveRotateResize/Unity-HDRP-Water-Demo/README.md

 This HDRP project is a collection of scenes showcasing the use of the new water system in various scenarios.

-You can clone the repository using tools like Git, Github Desktop, or Sourcetree.
-You can also download a zipped version using the green button on Github

 3 scenarios are available in the project.

 # Island scene: